pschlump/pgverhoeff/README.md

 This guide will walk you through creating a basic C extension for Postgres that implements the Verhoeff checksum algorythm.

+The Verhoeff algorithm is a checksum for error detection developed by Dutch mathematician Jacobus Verhoeff.
+It is the first decimal check digit algorithm which detects all single-digit errors, transposition errors involving two adjacent digits.

+In 1985 H. Peter Gurmm formally proved that the algorythm worked.

 ## Required Files

 To build a C extension for Postgres, you'll need: